tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 ## Describing a schema

 For most of the sections in `components`, you follow the same object descriptions as detailed in the rest of the spec.
-However, when describing the `schema`, you use standard keywords and terms from the [JSON Schema ](http://json-schema.org/), specifically the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00).
+However, when describing a `schema` object, you use standard keywords and terms from the [JSON Schema](http://json-schema.org/), specifically the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00).

 In other words, you aren't merely using terms defined by the OpenAPI spec to describe the models for your JSON.
-As you describe your schema objects, the terminology in the OpenAPI spec feeds into the larger JSON definitions and description language for modeling JSON.
+As you describe your JSON models (the data structures for input and output objects), the terminology in the OpenAPI spec feeds into the larger JSON definitions and description language for modeling JSON.
 (Note that the OpenAPI's usage of the JSON Schema is just a subset of the full JSON Schema.)

 The OpenAPI specification doesn't attempt to document how to model JSON schemas.
-This would be duplicate work outside of the scope of the OpenAPI spec.
+This would be redundant with what's already documented in the [JSON Schema](http://json-schema.org/) site, and outside of the scope of the OpenAPI spec.
 Therefore you might need to consult [JSON Schema](http://json-schema.org) for more details.
 (One other helpful tutorial is [Advanced Data](http://apihandyman.io/writing-openapi-swagger-specification-tutorial-part-4-advanced-data-modeling/) from API Handyman.)

 To describe your JSON objects, you might use the following keywords: